Existence of God: Arguments from incompatible divine properties

-The omniscience paradox challenges the idea that God can know everything that will happen in the future.
+The omniscience paradox or argument from free will challenges the idea that God can know everything that will happen in the future.
 If God knows everything that will happen in advance, then it seems that human beings do not have free will.
 After all, if God already knows what we will do in every situation, then it seems that we cannot choose to do anything differently.

 Another version of the omniscience paradox involves God's knowledge of his own future actions.
 If God knows what he will do in advance, then it seems that he does not have the freedom to choose otherwise.
 But if he does not know what he will do, then he is not truly omniscient.

-A more recent version of the omniscience paradox is the "paradox of the stone tablet."
+A more recent version of the omniscience paradox is the "paradox of the stone tablet".
 This argument goes as follows: suppose that God writes down everything that will happen in the future on a stone tablet.
 If God is truly omniscient, then he already knows what is written on the tablet.
 But if what is written on the tablet is true, then it seems that human beings do not have free will.